 Find the answers to the most common questions prospective surrogates have about the surrogacy process.

 If you are thinking of becoming a surrogate, you are considering the most incredible gift you can give to another family.
 But before you get started, it is important to fully understand the commitment and process of surrogacy as you decide whether this is right for you.
-Below, find answers to common questions for prospective surrogates as you begin your research.
+Below, find a helpful surrogacy FAQ and the answers to those common questions about surrogacy from prospective surrogates as you begin your research.

 What is surrogacy?